qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

   outputDefinitions.

   Here you describe the parameters and output of the algorithm.
-In this case, a feature source for the input layer, a feature sink for the result and a number for the buffer distance.
+In this case, a feature source for the input, a feature sink for the result and a number for the buffer distance.

 * ``processAlgorithm``: Do the work.